ga-aluminati/drybody/README.md

 # drybody
 _version: (rc-v1.0)_

-This implementation of Angular1.0 exposes an unstable, client side stack and advanced frontend architecture.
+This implementation of Angular1.0 exposes an unstable client side stack and advanced frontend architecture.

 ##### Prerequisites